Remote desktop software: Overview

 Remote access can also be explained as the remote control of a computer by using another device connected via the internet or another network.
-This is widely used by many computer manufacturers and large businesses help desks for technical troubleshooting of their customer's problems.
+This is widely used by many computer manufacturers and large businesses' help desks for technical troubleshooting of their customers' problems.

 Remote desktop software captures the mouse and keyboard inputs from the local computer (client) and sends them to the remote computer (server).
 The remote computer in turn sends the display commands to the local computer.
 When applications with many graphics including video or 3D models need to be controlled remotely, a remote workstation software that sends the pixels rather than the display commands must be used to provide a smooth, like-local experience.

 Remote desktop sharing is accomplished through a common client/server model.
 The client, or VNC viewer, is installed on a local computer and then connects via a network to a server component, which is installed on the remote computer.
 In a typical VNC session, all keystrokes and mouse clicks are registered as if the client were actually performing tasks on the end-user machine.

 Remote desktops also have a major advantage for security development, companies are able to permit software engineers who may be dispersed geographically to operate and develop from a computer which can be held within the companies office or cloud environment.

 The target computer in a remote desktop scenario is still able to access all of its core functions.
 Many of these core functions, including the main clipboard, can be shared between the target computer and remote desktop client.

 Following the onset of COVID-19, the shift to remote-work environments has led many to work from home with devices without enterprise IT support.
 As a result, these workers were reliant on remote desktop software to collaborate and keep their systems available and secure.